-Dyson Corrale vs ghd Unplugged: I put two premium cordless devices to the test
+Dyson Corrale vs ghd Unplugged: We put the two cordless tools to the test to see which is best suited to you

 At a glance: The Dyson Corrale vs ghd Unplugged